contra/graphql-helix/README.md

 - Format your errors and mask them in production.
 - Add an `extensions` field to the response with additional metadata to send to the client

+In addition to the payload itself, `processRequest` will also return additional information about the request itself, like the parsed document, the operation that was executed and the context and root values that were generated.
+This makes it easy to provide additional information when logging requests or exceptions.

 See [here](examples/error-handling) for a basic example of error handling.

 </details>